desi-ivanov/flappyai/README.md

-﻿# evolveyourmind.github.io
+﻿# Flappyai
-Flappy bird ai in 120 lines of vanilla js: https://evolveyourmind.github.io/flappyai/
+Flappy bird ai in 120 lines of vanilla js